 The company currently works with 30 facilities ranging in size from small to large, including skilled nursing facilities (SNFs) as well as assisted living, memory care facilities and psychiatric hospitals.
 The solution is customizable to the needs of each facility regardless of region or connectivity options, can be rolled out across multiple sites simultaneously and offers remote training at no additional cost.
 VisibleHand also provides the opportunity to connect interested customers with an existing client that closely matches their community context or demographics.

 The VisibleHand team also recognized the need for a portable, adaptable, familiar hardware solution to facilitate their healthcare analytics platform.
 More than anything, they needed a solution that was mobile, fit in the pocket of caregivers and was able to collect information immediately at the time of care, even in areas with unreliable cellular connectivity.
-They decided on a smartphone, specifically the sturdy Galaxy J3, largely because it greatly reduced the amount of training required for caregivers, as many are already familiar with Android-based technology.
+They decided on a smartphone, specifically Samsung’s value-tier smartphones, largely because they greatly reduced the amount of training required for caregivers, as many are already familiar with Android-based technology.

 A Huge Win for Assisted Living Technology

 VisibleHand, which is currently involved in 30 facilities across three markets in the U.S., has already produced results that are nothing short of revolutionary in the behavioral health space.

 Foresight has changed the way its nursing home partners address challenges.
 For example, one facility noticed an uptick in aggressive behavior from residents during 2-4 p.m.
 The app helped them look deeper into that information, identify the fact that it was during a staff shift change and adjust their processes accordingly.
 Across over half a million unique observations, VisibleHand has seen the following improvements: